Itsy Docs

 Transportation — Transfer type, vehicle type, pickup location, drop-off location, passenger capacity, duration, luggage allowance.

-Rental Car — Vehicle category, transmission type, fuel type, number of seats, luggage capacity, pickup and drop-off locations.
+Rental Car — ACRISS code, vehicle category, vehicle type (body style), transmission type, fuel type, pickup and drop-off locations, mileage policy, fuel policy.

 Ticket — Venue, ticket type, restrictions.

-Insurance — Coverage type, geographic coverage, policy number, insurer name, medical coverage amount, trip cancellation amount, baggage coverage amount.
+Insurance — Coverage type (Basic, Comprehensive, Premium, Annual), geographic coverage, policy number, insurer name, medical coverage amount, trip cancellation amount, baggage coverage amount.

 Variants can have their own attribute values that override the product's defaults.